The Beautiful Part That Comes Before the Bad Part

 The sound does not work the way sound is supposed to work.

 This is not a riddle.
 This is not me being dramatic.
-This is how she works.
+This is how the tellings describe her.
 Distance and nearness have rearranged themselves around her grief like a river bending around a stone that should not be there.
 The physics broke.
 The rules changed.
 Nobody filed the paperwork.

 When the wailing gets softer: she is walking toward you.

 When the wailing stops completely: she is standing right beside you.
-Close enough that you could feel her breath on your neck if she still had any.
+Close enough that you would feel her breath on your neck, if she still had any.

 You might want to pull the blanket up for the next chapter.
-I'll wait.
+I will wait.

 She Has Been Doing This for a Very Long Time

-The details never change.
+The details barely change.
 White dress.
 Dark hair loose and wet.
-Riverbank.
+A riverbank.
 Weeping.
 She is always facing the water.
 She is always looking down.
-The consistency across four hundred years of independent accounts from people who could not possibly have coordinated their stories is, frankly, rude.
-It would be much easier to dismiss this if the accounts varied.
+The consistency across four hundred years of independent tellings, from people who could not possibly have coordinated their stories, is, frankly, rude.
+It would be much easier to dismiss all of this if the accounts varied more.

-They do not vary.
+They do not vary much.
 She wears the same thing every time.
 She has been wearing the same outfit for four centuries.
 That is its own kind of horror.

 She is dangerous near water.
-She is most dangerous to children who are out after dark, near the bank, close enough to the river that she can hear their voices through her grief the way you hear a familiar name called in a crowd.
+She is most dangerous to children who are out after dark, near the bank, close enough that she can hear their voices through her grief the way you hear a familiar name called across a crowded room.

 She has been known to mistake them for her own.
-In the dark, in the fog that clings to the water like something trying not to let go, she reaches for what she lost.
+In the dark, in the fog that clings to the water like something afraid to let go, she reaches for what she lost.
 She does not mean harm.
 That is somehow worse.
-She is simply not fully here anymore, and in her searching she confuses the living for the dead because the dead are all she has been thinking about for a very long time.
+She is simply not fully here anymore, and in her searching she confuses the living for the dead, because the dead are all she has thought about for a very long time.

-Every grandmother in Mexico knows this.
-Every grandmother in the American Southwest knows this.
+This is exactly why the warning outlived the storytellers.
+Every grandmother in Mexico knows it.
+Every grandmother in the American Southwest knows it.
 The lesson is always the same.
 Stay inside after dark.
 Do not go near the water at night.

 And if you hear crying that sounds far away, do not walk toward it.